« View All Posts

 For a more in-depth explanation of how you can save money on the road, check out our guide to maximizing your income as a truck driver.

-Understanding how much money you can make as an OTR driver and the factors that influence it — driver type, freight type, trailer type and home time — will help you make the best decision for yourself.
-It will help you pursue a career path that makes you happy, instead of one that leaves you unsatisfied and desiring a switch.
+Understanding how much money you can make as an OTR driver and the factors that influence it — driver type, freight type, trailer type, and home time — will help you pursue a career path that makes you happy, instead of one that leaves you unsatisfied and desiring a switch.

 Does the pay range we mentioned above align with what you’re making?